nicolinilr/web-design-system/README.md

 * CSS

 ## Setup
-To view, download files, and open index.html in the browser of your choice.
+To view, download files and open index.html in the browser of your choice.
 Requires internet connection to download custom fonts from Google Fonts.